Am I a Bad Submissive if I Don’t Swallow?

 – Anon

-I’ve written before about the darkness we all have within us somewhere, and the ways in which I feel it is important to honour the dark parts of ourselves rather than running from them.
+I believe that we all have dark places within us somewhere, and that it is important to honour the dark parts of ourselves rather than running from them.
 I believe that consensual kink is one of the places that we can safely revel in our darkness in a controlled and safe way.

 I’m deliberately not defining what a “dark kink” is here, because it’s different for everyone.
 One person’s hardcore edge play is another person’s average Friday night.
 If you’re playing around your edges, you’re doing edge play, and this advice will be useful to you.